EliahKagan/coordinates/README.md

 ## Known bugs

-Accessibility would be improved of the dot could be moved on the canvas, and &ldquo;picked up&rdquo; and &ldquo;put down,&rdquo; using keyboard input (e.g., arrow keys) as an alternative to a pointing device such as a mouse.
+Accessibility would be improved if the dot could be moved on the canvas, and &ldquo;picked up&rdquo; and &ldquo;put down,&rdquo; using keyboard input (e.g., arrow keys) as an alternative to a pointing device such as a mouse.
 But that is not currently implemented.
 As an (admittedly lackluster) workaround, you may be